WRITE ON EJALEIGH!

 The blog was started in August 2018.

-I am a writer, a blogger and social media copywriter.
+I am a writer, a teacher, examiner and social media copywriter.
 I have been in education for over twenty-five years, for many I was a member of the Senior Leadership Team.
-I am also a Senior Examiner.
-I have written for online publications and magazines including Cosmopolitan, Red, Goldie and The Primary Times as well as educational journals and I am a guest writer for the FAFF film festival and Ridings Educational Trust.
+I have written for online publications and magazines including Majesty, Cosmopolitan, Red, Goldie and The Primary Times as well as educational journals and I am a guest writer for the FAFF film festival and Ridings Educational Trust.
 I have had short stories published in a collection and I recently completed the first draft of a novel.
-My first book will come out in 2020.
+My first book will come out in 2021.

 I am frequently asked to review books and films for my blog and as a guest blogger.
 I was nominated for the UK Blog Awards in the Arts and Culture category.
 I have completed many writing courses including ones with Laura Jane Williams and Curtis Brown.
 I am an active member of The Brontë Society and I have undertaken research on the ‘Brontë Forgers’ with the Brotherton Library and the Brontë Parsonage Museum.
 I have a passionate interest in Royal history, especially since Queen Victoria.
 I have been a member of English Heritage and I am currently a member of Harewood House.
 I have an interest in the life and work of the playwright, Joe Orton.
 In 2017 I assisted Dr Emma Parker and the University of Leicester in putting on an exhibition at Nottingham National Museum of Justice to mark the fiftieth anniversary of his death.